Where Would You Like to Stay?

 Guns stored at the Range

-Shooters of all levels are invited for dinner and an action-packed evening of fun at The Field Club with Dine & Blast.
+Shooters of all levels are invited for dinner and an action-packed evening of fun at the Rod & Range Club with Dine & Blast.
 Test your skills with 100 targets.
 Once you’ve worked up a healthy appetite, join up with fellow participants for a hearty steak dinner to discuss the day’s conquests and misses.
-This isn’t like the fish that got away (yet, The Field Club team can help you with that, too), but bragging and bravado are encouraged!
+This isn’t like the fish that got away (yet, the Rod & Range Club team can help you with that, too), but bragging and bravado are encouraged!

 What to Expect

-We chatted up Dine & Blast with Director of Outdoor Adventures Ty Schaefer — who oversees the happenings at The Nemacolin Field Club — to get his take on what participants can expect from the evening.
+We chatted up Dine & Blast with Director of Outdoor Adventures Ty Schaefer — who oversees the happenings at the Rod & Range Club — to get his take on what participants can expect from the evening.
 Here’s what he had to say:

-“Registered participants check in inside The Field Club.
+“Registered participants check in inside the Rod & Range Club.
 Then, help yourself to one of the many specially equipped Club Car carts, load your gear, and head out to one of the two courses.
 One course will be set for novice-to-intermediate-level shooters, and the other will be more difficult for those who are ready for a challenge.

 “Participants are welcome to shoot on each course.
 Once you shoot your 100 rounds, put your guns and supplies back into your vehicle, and drive your Club cart to the pavilion.
 You’ll turn in your dinner ticket at the pavilion bar, be seated, choose your drink, tell us how you’d like your steak done, and dinner will be served!